-(2) Enhance Agency Transparency and Provide Real Taxpayer Accountability by Requiring Agencies to Conduct Meaningful Cost-Benefit Analysis Prior to Entering Outside Service Contracts
+(2) Enhance Agency Transparency and Provide Real Taxpayer Accountability by Requiring Agencies to Conduct Meaningful Cost-Benefit Analysis Prior to Entering Outside Service Contracts and Require All Publicly Funded Projects to Have State Taxpayer Representatives Overseeing the Project

 The state of New York currently spends more than \$1 billion annually on outside service contracts.
 These contracts are awarded with little or no legislative oversight or public scrutiny.
 Currently, state agencies have few requirements to demonstrate the need for such services or to make public the calculation or analysis that was conducted to guide their decision-making.
 The expansive use of outside consultants can result in waste and the duplication of services and the loss of capacity at agencies when emergencies arise.
 Taxpayers deserve better.
 There should never be an instance where taxpayers are funding a private service contract when there are state employees on site able and willing to do the job.
 The state needs to reform this practice so that taxpayers can understand where their dollars are going and have confidence that the process is based on a unique need or circumstance and NOT on political considerations.
-We urge you to pass legislation to require agencies to conduct a basic cost-benefit analysis with outside oversight and transparency throughout the process.
+Additionally, ongoing concerns over the "Design Build" program that produced the Governor Mario Cuomo Bridge continue to frustrate taxpayers.
+The state has already spent millions to replace faulty bolts and now there are new repair costs running in the millions to replace anchor components for nearly one-third of the Hudson River crossing's 192 stay cables.
+We urge you to pass legislation to require agencies to conduct a basic cost-benefit analysis with outside oversight and transparency throughout the process and to require the state to have certified inspectors on all taxpayer-funded construction projects.